 Possibly.
-Airlines are already pushing for a globally accepted rule that would require passengers to offer proof of a negative COVID-19 test before boarding flights.
-The goal is, in part, to allow travelers to avoid quarantine at their destination and to eliminate blanket travel bans between countries (and, consequently, help spur air travel's recovery).
-Now airlines are also beginning to test digital “health passports” that could reliably prove someone's negative test results and eventually their vaccination status.
+Airlines are eager for travelers to be able to avoid quarantine at their destination and for the elimination of blanket travel bans between countries (which will, consequently, help spur air travel’s recovery).
+Now airlines are also beginning to test digital “health passports” that could reliably prove someone’s negative test results and eventually their vaccination status.

-COVID-19 vaccination may not be required to board domestic flights, however; Delta's CEO, Ed Bastian, told the Today show that may be something exclusive to international travel, “whether the airlines do it or international authorities do it.”
-Alaska Airlines has said it has no plans to require vaccinations, and believes that things like universal mask wearing and planes’ highly efficient HEPA filters are sufficient infection-prevention measures.
+COVID-19 vaccination may not be required to board domestic flights, however; Delta’s CEO, Ed Bastian, told the Today show that may be something exclusive to international travel, “whether the airlines do it or international authorities do it.”
+Even COVID-19 testing requirements, Bastian said in January, would be burdensome for domestic travel.
+Alaska Airlines has said it has no plans to require vaccinations and believes that things like universal mask-wearing and planes’ highly efficient HEPA filters are sufficient infection-prevention measures.

 Might some countries require COVID-19 vaccination for entry?

 Probably, at least as a way for visitors to avoid restrictions such as quarantine.
 Several African countries already require vaccinations for yellow fever, for instance, so there’s precedent, says Jan L. Jones, a professor of hospitality and tourism at the University of New Haven in Connecticut.
 “So I do think that some places will require it, specifically.
 And if they don’t require it, they’re going to require things like quarantine.”